 We focus our grantmaking in five complementary areas: transformative technologies, urban sanitation markets, building demand for sanitation, policy and advocacy, and monitoring and evaluation.

-We are working to help develop and deploy innovative and affordable technologies that can radically improve sanitation in the developing world, particularly in densely populated urban areas.
-A key part of this effort is our Reinvent the Toilet Challenge, which is funding research to develop waterless, hygienic toilets that do not require a sewer connection or electricity and cost less than five cents per user per day.
-Most of these projects use chemical engineering processes for energy and resource recovery from human waste.
+A key part of our effort to radically improve sanitation in the developing world is our Reinvent the Toilet Challenge (RTTC).
+We are funding research to develop truly aspirational “next-generation” toilets that do not require a sewer or water connection or electricity, cost less than 5 cents per user per day, and are designed to meet people’s needs.
+Most of the projects use chemical engineering processes for energy and resource recovery from human waste.

 A prototype toilet designed by Loughborough University researchers that extracts biological charcoal, minerals, and clean water from human waste.

 At the same time, we are developing market-driven ways to stop the dumping of fecal sludge into the environment.
-The Omni-Ingestor program is developing technologies to make servicing and maintenance of existing sanitation infrastructure—including latrine pits, cesspools, and septic tanks—easier and more affordable for private companies, public utilities, and municipalities.
-The Omni-Processor program is developing cost-effective approaches for processing fecal sludge and the combined processing of fecal sludge and urban organic waste.
-The goal is to develop a processor that supports 1,000 to 5,000 urban residents.
-Ideally, processed waste will be converted into products that can generate revenue and thereby offset waste collection costs, encourage technology acceptance and use, and increase urban standards of living.
+The Omni-Ingestor program is developing technologies to make servicing and maintenance of existing sanitation infrastructure—including latrine pits and septic tanks—easier and more affordable for private companies, public utilities, and municipalities.
+The Omni-Processor program is developing low-cost approaches for processing fecal sludge and the combined processing of fecal sludge and solid waste.
+The goal is to develop processors that are smaller than traditional treatment plants, with each processor supporting some 100,000 residents.
+Ideally, processed waste will be converted into products, forms of energy, or fertilizers and other soil amendments, which can generate revenue and thereby offset waste collection costs and increase people’s standard of living.

 Urban Sanitation Markets

 New sanitation technologies require new market structures and service models.
-In key urban markets, we are testing innovations for their appeal to people in real-world settings.
+In key urban markets, we are testing innovative approaches for their appeal to people in real-world settings.
+We are also working with local governments, service providers, and community-based organizations to foster a policy and regulatory environment that supports the use of new sanitation products and delivery methods.

 These toilets in the slums of Nairobi, Kenya, are distributed through local entrepreneurs, who collect the waste for use in generating electricity and producing fertilizer.

-We see particular promise in innovations that generate revenue for private-sector providers who can profit from byproducts that have market value, such as energy and fertilizer generated from fecal sludge.
-We also recognize that in the near term, such revenues will not fully cover treatment costs or generate traditional rates of return, and that the public sector will always have a role to play—not only to provide regulation and oversight but also to supply some of the services.
+We see particular promise in approaches that allow private-sector providers to profit from byproducts that have market value, including energy and fertilizer generated from fecal sludge.
+We recognize that in the near term, such revenues may not fully cover collection and treatment costs or generate traditional rates of return, so the public sector will continue to have an important role to play—not only to provide regulation and oversight but also to supply some of the services.

 Building Demand for Sanitation